 Mistake Number 2: Copy and Pasting

-Brands notice copying pasting just as much as recruiters.
-I once received the same, exact pitch email from an influencer in the span of 10 minutes in regard to the 5 different brands in my client roster.
+Brands notice copying and pasting just as much as job recruiters.
+I received an identical pitch email from an influencer for each of the five different brands I manage for my client.

-Each of the emails was exactly the same and did not speak to the specific brand or products.
+Each email was the same and did not speak to the specific brand or products.
 The influencer did share helpful ROI metrics, but the brands mentioned were not in the same product category.
 The message is lost when the influencer shares their analytics for a car campaign when they are pitching a coffee brand.

 Pitching Brands as an Influencer